jiangcat/cjLightBox/README.md

 Options:

-1. idPrefix - (string: defaults to 'cjLightBox') The layer id of the DOM element which contains the cjLightBox.
+1. idPrefix - (string: defaults to 'cjLightBox') It will be the ID of the main DOM container, and also the prefix of all the ids of the DOM elements inside.
 2. loopView - (boolean: defaults to false) If the gallery should rewind to the first photo when clicking 'next' on the last.
 3. localeOptions - (object)
    * phraseClose - (string: defaults to '[CLOSE]') Text of the close button on the upper right corner of the box.